ibm-cloud-docs/Registry/registry_faq.md

 ## How do I list public images?
 {: #faq_list_public_images}

-To list public images, run the following `ibmcloud` commands to target the global registry and then list the IBM-provided public images:
+To list public images, run the following `ibmcloud` commands to target the global registry and list the IBM-provided public images:

 ```
 ibmcloud cr region-set global